 (#4759)(#5766)(#6342)The EMLSR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLSR mode.
 The bit position i of the EMLSR Link Bitmap subfield cor-responds to the link with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLSR mode and is a member of the EMLSR links; otherwise the bit position is set to 0.
+The EMLSR Link Bitmap subfield is present if the EMLSR Mode subfield is equal to 1 and is not present otherwise.

 (#4759)(#5766)(#6342)NOTE 2—As an example, when a non-AP MLD enables three links and the first link has Link ID equal to 0, the second link has Link ID equal to 1, and the third link has Link ID equal to 2, and the two links with Link ID equal to 1 and Link ID equal to 2 are used for the EMLSR operation, the two bit positions, the second bit and the third bit positions, of the EMLSR Link Bitmap subfield are set to 1 and other bit positions are set to 0.

+(#4704, 5671, 6216, 6778, 6883, 8358, 4425)The EMLMR Link Bitmap subfield indicates the subset of the enabled links that is used by the non-AP MLD in the EMLMR mode.
+The bit position i of the EMLMR Link Bitmap subfield corresponds to the link with the Link ID equal to i and is set to 1 to indicate that the link is used by the non-AP MLD for the EMLMR mode and is a member of the EMLMR links; otherwise the bit position is set to 0.
+The EMLMR Link Bitmap subfield is present if the EMLMR Mode subfield is equal to 1 and is not present otherwise.

+(#4759)(#5766)(#6342)NOTE 3—As an example, when a non-AP MLD enables three links and the first link has Link ID equal to 0, the second link has Link ID equal to 1, and the third link has Link ID equal to 2, and the two links with Link ID equal to 1 and Link ID equal to 2 are used for the EMLMR operation, the two bit positions, the second bit and the third bit positions, of the EMLMR Link Bitmap subfield are set to 1 and other bit positions are set to 0.

+The EMLMR Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams Nss that a non-AP MLD supports for reception and transmission during the EMLMR operation.
+The MCS Map Count subfield is set to 0, 1, or 2 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is equal to 80 MHz, 160 MHz, and 320 MHz, respectively, and the value 3 is reserved.
+Otherwise, the MCS Map Count subfield is set to 0.
+The MCS Map Count subfield is present if the EMLMR Mode subfield is equal to 1 and is not present otherwise.

+The EMLMR Supported MCS And NSS Set subfield is present if the EMLMR Mode subfield is equal to 1; otherwise it is not present.
+The format of the EMLMR Supported MCS And NSS Set subfield is shown in Figure 9-F1 (EMLMR Supported MCS and NSS Set subfield format).